geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 We sold two more Blackwell boxes, so we're selling a lot of those.

 ##### **Geohot** [[00:00:21](https://www.youtube.com/watch?v=_mJIF112c5k&t=21)]
-But Tinybox Red was down, we've been skipping.
+But TinyBox Red was down, we've been skipping.
 So we're going to put fragile stickers on the box that change color if the boxes drop.

 ##### **Nimlgen** [[00:00:31](https://www.youtube.com/watch?v=_mJIF112c5k&t=31)]
 So that was the main thing we had to deal with there.
-Yeah, I don't think things are going pretty well on the Tinybox front.
+Yeah, I don't think things are going pretty well on the TinyBox front.

 ##### **Geohot** [[00:00:44](https://www.youtube.com/watch?v=_mJIF112c5k&t=44)]
 I mean, I posted that thing about the new hardware.
 That's eventually what I want to sell.
 I just want to sell racks of GPUs, no computers.
 Just GPUs.
 Racks, PCI switches, Ethernet cards, you know, a pay-to-flop, an exo-flop that you can control from a single computer.
 That's kind of where our hardware is going.
 And we can switch out pieces with our own pieces, figure out what we're overpaying for.
 Are we overpaying for GPUs?
 Are we overpaying for PCI switches?
 Are we overpaying for metal boxes?
 Just drive the cost of everything as well as possible.
 Come on, that's a pay-to-flop.
 Let's sell interchangeable contracts.
 I bought this.
 I can have any GPU in them.
 And it's just a question of, you know, cost per dollar, gigabytes per second per dollar, gigabytes per dollar.
 You know, reduce these things to the raw specs.
 But I think in order to reduce the things to the raw specs, we have to get it to the point that this is actually abstracted.
 Nobody wants it abstracted.
 AMD doesn't want it abstracted.
 Nvidia doesn't want it abstracted.
 They want you to think about what kind of computer you're using.
 And we want to make sure that you do not have to think about what kind of computer you're using.
 So that is the long-term vision of TinyCraft and TinyCore to sell boxes that you never have to think about what type of GPU is not.